anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 ```
 ---

 The deeplab implementation is in tensorflow, and we need to first convert our dataset into TFrecord.
-You can use [this script](src/semantic_seg_gen/convert_cityscapes.sh) for this purpose.Once you have your dataset in a proper format, start with training and evaluation.
+You can use [this script](src/semantic_seg_gen/convert_cityscapes.sh) for this purpose.
+Once you have your dataset in a proper format, start with training and evaluation.

 The second froze checkpoint was used for evaluation and comparing results among other 3 will be posted soon [here.]()